estruyf/blog-content/content/posts/recap-of-the-year-2023.md

 type: "post"
 ---

-The end of 2023 is near, and that means it is time to look back at what happened this year.
-A lot has happened this year, personally and professionally.
-It was a year with ups and downs, a year where I lost a job I loved, but also a year where I found a new job which brought be back into the Microsoft 365 world.

-Last year, I said to myself I wanted to make it easier for myself and keep a list of highlights throughout the year.
-I did that and used the list to write this post.

-## Highlights of 2023

-First some highlights:

-- I became a [Google Developer Expert](https://developers.google.com/profile/u/eliostruyf) in July
-- I got my 9th [Microsoft MVP](https://mvp.microsoft.com/en-us/PublicProfile/5001411) award
-- I got my second [GitHub star](https://stars.github.com/profiles/estruyf/) and went toThe end of 2023 is near, meaning it is time to reflect on what happened this year.
+The end of 2023 is near, meaning it is time to reflect on what happened this year.
 A lot has happened this year, personally and professionally.
 It was a year with ups and downs, a year where I lost a job I loved, and a year where I found a new job that brought me back into the Microsoft 365 world.

 Last year, I told myself I wanted to make it easier and keep a list of highlights throughout the year.
 I did that and used the list to write this post.